makerdao/mips/MIPX/mipX.md

 The Domain Facilitator role within any domain is an elected role.
 Personnel must be ratified via a subproposal to be defined in each individual domain definition MIP (see MIPXc4.)
 A list of Domain Facilitators will be maintained within the domain definition MIP for that domain by the Domain Facilitators.

+Each domain facilitator must provide a hardware-wallet secured ethereum public address to which they uniquely hold the private key.
+This address must be listed in the domain facilitator list for this domain (see MIPXc4).
+This address may be delegated powers or authority by Maker Governance at a future date.

 ---
 ### MIPXc3: Domain Contributors